Acidic marinades

 I sometimes see the advice that it's best to use canned pumpkin to make, say, pumpkin pie, as it is a much more consistent product than freshly cooked pumpkin.
 It is, but freshly cooked (or frozen) pumpkin has a good flavor.
 Canned pumpkin has had that flavor cooked out of it and has picked up a metallic flavor from the can.

 Meanwhile, cooking a pumpkin is really easy.
 Cut one in half and scoop out all the stringy stuff in the middle.
-Don't throw away the seeds: fresh roasted pumpkin seeds are delicious
+Don't throw away the seeds: fresh roasted pumpkin seeds are delicious.

 Put each pumpkin half face down on a cooky sheet and bake in a 350 F degree oven until it is quite soft.
 (The cooking time will depend on the size of the pumpkin.)
 Note that a microwave can do a perfectly good job of cooking a small pumpkin.

 Thoroughly puree the pumpkin, in batches, in a food-processor.
 Scoop all the pureed pumpkin into a colander and allow it to sit until all the excess moisture has dripped out of it: this will give your pumpkin pies a better, firmer texture.
+Now measure out the portions you will need for pies, soups, etc. and freeze them.

 Note that butternut squash and acorn squash have less moisture than most pumpkins, which makes them superior choices for pies and other baked goods.
 Roast or microwave the same as for pumpkins.